dwsmart/massWebVitals/README.md

 The csv will contain the following columns

 * `url` - The URL tested.
+* `newCLS` - The CLS score based on the new, session **maximum session window with 1 second gap, capped at 5 seconds.** method.
+* `newCLSVerdit` - Poor, Needs Improvement or Good, based on the currently published thresholds, based on the new method.
-* `CLS` - The CLS score.
+* `oldCLS` - The CLS score based on the older, total CLS metric.
-* `CLSVerdit` - Poor, Needs Improvement or Good, based on the currently published thresholds.
+* `oldCLSVerdit` - Poor, Needs Improvement or Good, based on the currently published thresholds, based on the older method.
 * `CLSentries` - An array of any elements that contributed to shift, in JSON format.
 * `FID` - The FID score (in Ms).
 * `FIDVerdit` - Poor, Needs Improvement or Good, based on the currently published thresholds.